 - Corn syrup

-Georgina Camfield, physiologist at AXA Health, says: “These ‘free’ sugars can provide unnecessary calories, have very little other nutritional benefits and ideally shouldn’t make up more than 5% of the total calories we consume on a daily basis.
-Fizzy soft drinks, snack bars, honey and desserts all contain ‘free’ sugars.”
+Georgina Camfield, associate nutritionist at AXA Health says: “These ‘free’ sugars can provide unnecessary calories, have very little other nutritional benefits and ideally shouldn’t make up more than 5% of the total calories we consume on a daily basis.”

 Georgina suggests that going ‘sugar-free’ now and then could help us understand how much sugar we might have in one day.